mozilla/data-docs/src/cookbooks/bigquery.md

 namely that you must make use of the date partition fields for large tables (like `main_summary` or `clients_daily`).
 - Please read [_Query Optimizations_](bigquery.md#query-optimizations) section that contains advice on how to reduce cost and improve query performance.
 - re:dash BigQuery data sources will have a 10 TB data scanned limit per query.
 Please let us know in `#fx-metrics` on Slack if you run into issues!
+- There are no other partitioning fields in BigQuery versions of parquet datasets (e.g. `sample_id` is no longer a partitioning field and will not necessarily reduce data scanned).

 ### Projects with BigQuery datasets